intermine/im-docs/docs/get-started/tutorial/test-data.md

+---
-# Data files to integrate
+title: Data files to integrate
+---

 All data required to build an InterMine is included in [biotestmine/data/malaria-data.tar.gz](https://github.com/intermine/biotestmine/tree/master/data/malaria-data.tar.gz).
 Copy this file to your local directory and extract from the archive.